armkeh/unicode-sty/README.md

 A collection of `\NewUnicodeChar` declarations for use in LaTeX.

-The below instructions are imported here from [file:unicode.org](unicode.org).
+The below instructions are imported here from [unicode.org](unicode.org).
 See that file for more details.

-The file [file:unicode.pdf](unicode.pdf) is generated from [file:unicode.org](unicode.org) as evidence that the unicode characters are declared correctly.
+The file [unicode.pdf](unicode.pdf) is generated from [unicode.org](unicode.org) as evidence that the unicode characters are declared correctly.

 ## Usage